Skill

 A skill may be called an art when it represents a body of knowledge or branch of learning, as in the art of medicine or the art of war.
 Although the arts are also skills, there are many skills that form an art but have no connection to the fine arts.

 People need a broad range of skills to contribute to the modern economy.
 A joint ASTD and U.S. Department of Labor study showed that through technology, the workplace is changing, and identified 16 basic skills that employees must have to be able to change with it.
-Three broad categories of skills are suggested and these are technical, human, and conceptual.
+Three broad categories of skills are suggested: technical, human, and conceptual.
 The first two can be substituted with hard and soft skills, respectively.

 Hard skills

 Hard skills, also called technical skills, are any skills relating to a specific task or situation.
 It involves both understanding and proficiency in such specific activity that involves methods, processes, procedures, or techniques.
 These skills are easily quantifiable unlike soft skills, which are related to one's personality.
 These are also skills that can be or have been tested and may entail some professional, technical, or academic qualification.